cncf/k8s-conformance/faq.md

 For [members](https://www.cncf.io/about/members/) of the Cloud Native Computing Foundation, there is no charge for certification.
 There is also no charge for non-profit organizations.
-For commercial organizations that wish to certify but don't want to become a CNCF member, the annual fee is the same as [joining](https://www.cncf.io/about/join/) the CNCF and The Linux Foundation.
+For commercial organizations that wish to certify but don't want to become a CNCF member, the annual fee is the same as [joining](https://www.cncf.io/about/join/) CNCF and the Linux Foundation.

 ## What about community distributions?